Top tips for managing your mortgage

 You could borrow more money on your mortgage to raise extra funds for something that may involve a larger expense – such as a new kitchen or buying a new car.
 If you’ve had a mortgage with us for at least the last six months, you might be able to borrow up to 95% of the value of your home (75% for Buy to Let customers), subject to criteria including affordability and conduct of your account.

-You can find out more about our Green Additional Borrowing range and the EPC Plus offer on our Additional Borrowing page.
+You can find out more about these options on our Additional Borrowing page.

-If you have any uncertainty, seeking some advice could make all the difference
+If you're not sure, seeking some advice could make all the difference

 Having a conversation with an expert could be one of the most important things you can do when it comes to your mortgage.